asuh/front-end-windows/readme.md

 Note: if you use Boxstarter, you can include the following line inside your Powershell script and run everything together.

-    choco install firefox microsoft-edge-insider-dev brave tor-browser microsoft-windows-terminal powertoys rainmeter thunderbird slack skype zoom git nvm sublimetext3 atom vscodium filezilla notepadplusplus vlc virtualbox vagrant docker-desktop malwarebytes qbittorrent quicklook authy-desktop libreoffice-fresh wireguard --pre -y
+    choco install firefox microsoft-edge-insider-dev brave tor-browser microsoft-windows-terminal powertoys thunderbird slack skype zoom git nvm sublimetext3 atom vscodium filezilla vlc virtualbox vagrant docker-desktop malwarebytes qbittorrent quicklook authy-desktop libreoffice-fresh wireguard --pre -y

-Note: Most modern browsers contain PDF readers like Adobe Reader and sometimes Flash and Java by default.
-Running standalone versions of each is not recommended because they are a security risk without regular maintenance and updates.
+Note: Most modern browsers contain PDF readers like Adobe Reader.
+Running a standalone PDF reader is not recommended because it is another security risk without regular maintenance and updates.

-Using Chocolatey to install software like Vagrant will require you to restart Windows for Vagrant to complete its installation.
+Using Chocolatey to install software like Vagrant will require you to restart Windows to complete its installation.
 Several packages will auto-start the software and ask you to set them up as well.

 ### Boxstarter